-“I liked it,” Peter reiterated, looking at Kora.
+“I liked it,” Peter reiterated.
 “But still—do you really think I’ll end up using it?
 I’m sure it’s good to know, but—”

 Kora’s eyes turned distant and speculative.
 “I’ve been having dreams…vivid ones.
 The skills you’re learning will come into play.
 The True,” Kora repeated, shaking her head and bringing her attention back to the present.
 “Everything leads to it.
 It’s entertaining, sometimes, to pretend that isn’t the case, but the True is woven into all of existence.
 It is existence.
 You can’t avoid it.
 It’s inescapable.”

 “In the end…” Eun said slowly, “we’re in a no-lose game.
 We can make it unpleasant, but we’ll return to the True no matter what.”

 There was a long, weighty silence.

 “So,” Peter said, clapping his hands and rubbing them briskly together.
 “What’s next?
 More visualization?”

 Kora smiled.
 “We’re short on time, so we’ll skip to the good stuff.”